dreamingechoes/dreamingechoes.github.io/_posts/2015-10-24-create-a-super-fancy-api-with-grape.md

 )
 ```

 And finally we have to create an initializer for the gem.
-On `config/initializers` folder, create the file `grape_swagger_rails` with this content:
+On `config/initializers` folder, create the file `grape_swagger_rails` with this content (or with the options we want based on the Grape Swagger documentation):

 ```ruby
 GrapeSwaggerRails.options.url      = "api/v1/swagger_doc"